CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 #### Access the data using Data Gateway

-Once you sign in to your virtual Desktop, you can access encrypted data stored in SD Connect by following these steps:
+Once you sign in to your virtual Desktop, you can access the data by following these steps:

 1. Open Data Gateway.
 You can find the application on your Desktop.